 Once a patient has a completed a BASRiS form and they have satisfied Social Security Scotland’s eligibility criteria (e.g. residency status, age, etc.), there will be no further assessment required by Social Security Scotland to access disability assistance through Special Rules for Terminal Illness in Scotland.
 This is a lifetime award which will only be reviewed if the individual’s circumstances change.

-The process for diagnosing terminal illness for the purposes of applying for Scottish equivalents of disability assistance, as laid out in the Chief Medical Officer's guidance, applies to all – irrespective of criteria such as age and residency status, provided they live in Scotland and they are not subject to immigration control.
+The process for diagnosing terminal illness for the purposes of applying for disability assistance in Scotland, as laid out in the Chief Medical Officer's guidance, applies to all – irrespective of criteria such as age and residency status, provided they live in Scotland and they are not subject to immigration control.
 This includes people with no fixed address or who are homeless.
 However, there is no requirement for clinicians to determine these factors, as these checks will be undertaken by Social Security Scotland.

 The Scottish definition relates to disability assistance in Scotland only.
-It will replace the Department for Work and Pension’s definition as each of Scotland’s new disability benefits launch in turn.
+It has replaced the Department for Work and Pension’s definition as each of Scotland’s new disability benefits have launched.

 For benefits administered by the UK Government, the DWP definition of terminal illness (12-month life expectancy) applies.